News

 Ontario Premier Doug Ford's government is set to table legislation that would require people accused of a crime and granted bail to provide a cash security deposit up front, rather than paying later if they break their bail conditions.

-Attorney General Doug Downey says he believes that measure and others announced today would improve bail compliance.
+Attorney General Doug Downey said he believes that measure and others announced Monday would improve bail compliance.

 Subscribe on Spotify, Apple Podcasts and wherever you get your podcasts to get notified of new episodes every day.

-The two ministers held a press conference today alongside Toronto Police Chief Myron Demkiw, who says that while rates of most types of crime are falling, there is a rising amount of young people involved in gun crimes, so "now is not the time to slow down."
+The two ministers held a press conference alongside Toronto Police Chief Myron Demkiw, who said that while rates of most types of crime are falling, there is a rising number of young people involved in gun crimes, so "now is not the time to slow down."

 This report by The Canadian Press was first published Nov.
 24, 2025.